Skatteetaten/mva-meldingen/docs/english/forretningsregler/index.md

 ** Line 8 - Severity **: This is the severity if the validation fails.
 The following severity levels are defined : AVVIKENDE_SKATTEMELDING (deviant VAT return, MANGELFULL_SKATTEMELDING (inadequate VAT return), UGYLDIG_SKATTEMELDING (invalid vat return)

-##Detailed Spesification of the rules
+##Detailed Specification of the rules

 ```kotlin
     MVA_MELDINGSINNHOLD_SUM_MVA_FEIL_SUMMERING_AV_AVGIFTLINJER(